saurabh1002/energy-trading-blockchain/INSTALL.md

     ```
     Once connected, you will see `Block Syncronization Started` on console.

-5. Allocate Ether to your accounts in `genesis.json` file
+5. Allocate Ether to your accounts in `genesis.json` file.
     By default, every account created in the private network has zero balance.
 To generate Ether, one needs to mine for long period of time or else, one can edit the `genesis.json` file to allocate a starting balance to any account id.

-    To allocate a starting balance, add the following lines in the `genesis.json` file.
+    To allocate a starting balance, add the following lines in the [genesis.json](genesis.json) file.
     ```
     "alloc":
         {